 ALSO READ'He's laughing, very happy': Lone wolf planned New York attack for weeks Stop this tweeting, it's childish: Former VP Joe Biden blasts Donald Trump New York attack: Twitter users express solidarity with victims Stop being politically correct, tweets Trump post London terror attack London attack: Why terror threat level downgraded to severe from critical

+My thoughts are with the families of the deceased & prayers with those injured," he said.
+British Prime Minister Theresa May also spoke with Trump over phone, according to the White House.
 "President Trump and Prime Minister May agreed on the importance of closer counterterrorism coordination between the United States and the United Kingdom," the White House said.